New Activities & Events - February - April

 Wednesday 6 February, 11:30am - 1:00pm

-Part of Get Online Week.
-A series of workshops highlighting positive uses of technology and to explore the role we all play in helping to create a better and safer online community.
+Part of Safer Internet A series of workshops highlighting positive uses of technology and to explore the role we all play in helping to create a better and safer online community.

 - These practical information session which will cover